Terriaki/z-OS/JCLs/Certificates/Readme.md

 Notes:
 If you are renewing an old certificate, note it's DEFAULT status keyring.
-Product using this certificate might require to be pointed to it, either directly in the application, or in AT-TLS Pagent config.
+Product using this new certificate might require to be pointed to the new label, either directly in the application, or in AT-TLS Pagent config.
 Refer to the application and your installation specifics.

-Example jobs use IKJEFT01 program to issue RACF TSO commands
+Examples are jobs using IKJEFT01 program to issue RACF TSO commands